Sitecore/jss/docs/data/routes/docs/client-frameworks/vue/vue-placeholders/en.md

 </carousel>
 ```

-In the preceding sample it's expected that the component hierarchy is `Carousel` -> `Slide`.
+In the preceding sample it is expected that the component hierarchy is `Carousel` -> `Slide`.
 If you wished to add the `slide` components using a placeholder, so that Sitecore could define them, and this were done using the `Placeholder` component, the hierarchy will be the same.

 ```
 <carousel>